-Today on May 2, 1670, King Charles II grants a royal charter to form the Hudson’s Bay Company.
+Today on May 2, 1670, King Charles II granted Prince Rupert a royal charter to form the Hudson’s Bay Company in North America.

 The Hudson’s Bay Company, colloquially known as the Bay, is currently the oldest North American corporation still in operation today.
 The Canadian-based company now operates as an international retail group with an extensive footprint across Canada and the United States.

 The founding of HBC dates back to over three centuries ago when Charles II granted his first cousin, Prince Rupert, the right to establish a fur trading business in the Hudson Bay region.
 The king essentially gave his friends and family a monopoly over the commercial exploitation and development of resources in the new world.
 The royal charter's full name was “The Governor and Company of Adventurers of England trading into Hudson's Bay.”
 The “Governor” part refers to the chairman and the “Company of Adventurers” refers to stock owners — the ones adventuring, or risking their money.

 By the mid-seventeenth century, the fur trade had emerged as a significant commercial opportunity in North America.
 French colonists were the first to develop reliable trading relationships with the indigenous tribes.
 And, the British desperately wanted in on the action.
 Across Europe, people simply loved felt hats.
 This caused demand for beaver pelts and other furs to skyrocket overnight.
 Sensing a financial opportunity, the king granted a royal charter to HBC for exclusive trading rights over the rivers and seaways throughout Hudson Bay.
 The company gained exclusive access to over 1.5 million square miles of land across northwestern Canada (more than 40% of the country's landmass).